Comparing Edible Garden (EDBL) & Its Competitors

 |2.56

-Edible Garden currently has a consensus target price of $7.00, indicating a potential upside of 225.58%.
-As a group, “Agricultural production – crops” companies have a potential upside of 56.24%.
-Given Edible Garden’s stronger consensus rating and higher probable upside, analysts clearly believe Edible Garden is more favorable than its competitors.
+Edible Garden presently has a consensus target price of $7.00, suggesting a potential upside of 266.49%.
+As a group, “Agricultural production – crops” companies have a potential upside of 55.21%.
+Given Edible Garden’s stronger consensus rating and higher probable upside, equities research analysts plainly believe Edible Garden is more favorable than its peers.

 Profitability